Rifampin/isoniazid/pyrazinamide (By mouth)

 - Blurred vision

-- Chest pain, muscle aches, night sweats, unusual tiredness
+- Chest pain, dry cough, muscle aches, night sweats, unusual tiredness

 - Dark urine or pale stools, nausea, vomiting, loss of appetite, stomach pain, yellow skin or eyes